stonecharioteer/blog/_drafts/authorization-using-oso.md

 ## Why do I need Oso?

-If you're used to doing things with *if* statements, or perhaps modular decorators, and that's a good pattern to have, why would you need `oso`?
+If you're used to doing things with *if* statements, or perhaps modular decorators if you're in a Python world, and that's a good pattern to have, why would you need `oso`?

 1. Oso does modularization for you.
 2. You can use the Polar language syntax to define rules in a simple way.